-Secret police possible at Arkansas Capitol, perhaps colleges
+Secret Police Possible at Arkansas Capitol, Perhaps Colleges

-The agency that protects Arkansas' state Capitol and grounds now has the authority to operate in secret after the governor let a Freedom of Information exemption become law without his signature.
-A spokesman said Tuesday that Gov. Asa Hutchinson did not sign the bill, which was intended to close loopholes that some believed would let anyone access security assignments.
+LITTLE ROCK - The agency that protects Arkansas' state Capitol and grounds now has the authority to operate in secret after the governor let a Freedom of Information exemption become law without his signature.

 Add your comments below